tcltk/tcl/doc/dev/strings.md

 Tcl 8.1 string values did bring with them a new mis-step.
-A new command **encoding** provided scripts with the ability to transform Unicode text values into a variety of encoded forms, typically to process values near I/O operations.
+A new command **encoding** provided scripts with the ability to transform Unicode text values into a variety of encoded forms.
 This **encoding** command included support for an encoding called **identity** that empowers scripts to store an arbitrary byte sequence inside an internal representation for Tcl strings.
 The consequence is that scripts can create multiple representations for the same string that are not consistently treated as the same string, contrary to our fundamental